piraeusdatastore/piraeus/dockerfiles/drbd-driver-loader/README.md

 Container used for module loading are based on Centos/Ubuntu.

-Additionally, container images provided by LINBIT as commercal offer on [drbd.io](http://drbd.io), are based on RHEL/UBI images and are for example OpenShift certified.
+Additionally, container images provided by LINBIT as commercial offer on [drbd.io](http://drbd.io), are based on RHEL/UBI images and are for example OpenShift certified.

 # Maintainer workflow